Wildlife In DC

 - Do not catch and remove animals from their homes.
 It is illegal and wrong to remove animals from parks.
 They are not domestic and they do not make good pets.
 Many are extremely difficult to care for, even by experts.
-If you think an animal you find needs help, contact park staff for advice.
+If you find an animal that may need help, contact park staff for advice.
 Don’t take matters into your own hands.

 - Consider volunteering to help improve park habitat.
 Many parks host special clean-up events and have volunteer corps that maintain trails and remove trash and invasive plant species.

 Keeping Wildlife Out of Your Home